-- a) the Criminal Code Amendment (Bribery of Foreign Officials) Act 1999 (Cth); - b) the Foreign Corrupt Practices Act 1977 (US); - c) the Bribery Act 2010 (UK); - d) any other anti-corruption laws of the Commonwealth of Australia; and - e) any other anti-bribery or anti-corruption law of a country other than Australia which applies to Australis or Third Party Representatives operating on Australis' behalf.
+- a) the Criminal Code Amendment (Bribery of Foreign Officials) Act 1999 (Cth); - b) the Foreign Corrupt Practices Act 1977 (US); - c) the Bribery Act 2010 (UK); - d) the Criminal Code (Portugal); - e) any other anti-corruption laws of the Commonwealth of Australia; and - f) any other anti-bribery or anti-corruption law of a country other than Australia which applies to Australis or third parties operating on Australis' behalf.

-Australis or Company means Australis Oil & Gas Limited (ACN 609 262 937) and its subsidiaries and joint ventures in which Australis and/or a subsidiary owns a controlling interest.
+Australis or Company means Australis Oil & Gas Limited and its subsidiaries and joint ventures in which Australis and/or a subsidiary owns a controlling interest.